-But there’s so much more to this gorgeous French region than just its aesthetics which have inspired creatives for centuries.
-You’ll undoubtedly fall in love with Brittany’s culture, history and wildlife.
-The ancient port of St Malo has a fascinating naval history, and the well-preserved town takes you on a journey into the past with its old ramparts, cobblestone streets and historical architecture.
-Perhaps you prefer to hike to the top of Mont Dol to explore the 19th-century chateau and enjoy the spellbinding coastal views.
+Walk along the pink granite cliffs that peer over white-sand beaches and find hidden coves lapped by the warm Mediterranean waters as you look out to the famous Mont St Michael.
+But there’s so much more to this gorgeous French region than just its aesthetics.
+You’ll also fall in love with the local culture, history and wildlife on Brittany tours.
+The ancient port of St Malo has a fascinating naval history, and the well-preserved town takes you on a journey into the past with its old ramparts, cobblestone streets and historic architecture.

 Dinan: Standing on the River Rance and embraced by well-preserved walls, this medieval town is a delight to explore with its half-timbered houses, Gothic Basilica and 13th-century castle.
 Follow cobblestone streets that wind between historical squares or head down to the marina and stroll along the estuary.
 Alternatively, walk along the banks of the River Rance lined with beautiful buildings that are a nod to the town’s affluent past.
 The old town is a great place to delve further into the history of Dinan or try some of the local French cuisine.